vega/altair/doc/user_guide/display_frontends.rst

 Limitations:

-- The ``"browser"`` renderer sets up a temporary web server that serves the chart exactly once, then opens the designated browser pointing to this server's URL.
+- The ``"browser"`` renderer sets up a temporary web server that serves the chart exactly once, then opens the designated browser pointing to the server's URL.
 This approach does not require the creation of temporary HTML files on disk, and it's memory efficient as there are no long-lived web server processes required.
 A limitation of this approach is that the chart will be lost if the browser is refreshed, and it's not possible to copy the chart URL and paste it in another browser